-The European Garden Heritage Network EGHN with its partners in 14 European countries (France, UK, Germany, Belgium, the Netherlands, Italy, Sweden, Denmark, Ireland, Austria, Poland, Portugal, Spain and Russia) started the European Garden Award in 2010.
+The European Garden Heritage Network EGHN with its partners in 15 European countries (France, UK, Germany, Belgium, the Netherlands, Italy, Sweden, Denmark, Ireland, Austria, Poland, Portugal, Spain, Switzerland and Russia) started the European Garden Award in 2010.

-The European Garden Award does not solely focus on spectacular garden art or traditional highlights, such as well-maintained herbaceous borders.
-According to the traditions of EGHN and based on its objectives and specific skills and experiences, the award follows a broader approach.
+According to the traditions of EGHN and based on its objectives and specific skills and experiences, the European Garden Award follows a broad approach.

-Nominations are based on innovative implementation and management, on urban development aspects, on sustainability, on good visitor services or voluntary work as well as on high quality of restoration or modern design of a park or garden.
+Nominations are made by members of the international jury (see below) and – for the first time in 2020/2021 – by an open call too.
+The evaluation considers aspects such as innovative implementation and management, urban development aspects, sustainability, good visitor or educational services or voluntary work as well as the high quality of restoration or modern design of a park or garden.
 The winners are sought after as inspirational and as models for other projects.